NGPVAN/job-descriptions/advertisements/deputy director of engineering.md

 Actual minimum requirements
 ---------------------------

-You need at least six months of software engineering management experience to be considered for this position, in addition to a bachelor's degree in computer science or a related field, or equivalent experience.
+* At least six months of software engineering management experience
+* A bachelor's degree in computer science or a related field, or equivalent experience

 (If you don't qualify we are probably still hiring for your background in a different role!)

 What we're looking for
 ----------------------